FairRootGroup/FairMQ/docs/Device.md

 # 1. Device

-The components encapsulating the tasks are called **devices** and derive from the common base class `FairMQDevice`.
+The components encapsulating the tasks are called **devices** and derive from the common base class `fair::mq::Device`.
 FairMQ provides ready to use devices to organize the dataflow between the components (without touching the contents of a message), providing functionality like merging and splitting of the data stream (see subdirectory `devices`).

 ## 1.1 Topology